cryptolodge/Subspace-Mobile/README.txt

 Subspace-Mobile Project
 -----------------------

-This ia project to develop a chat application for subspace.
+This is project to develop a chat application for subspace.